-How to help students develop their ability to introduce scientific facts, ideas and methods of problem solving in the classroom.
-Includes planning a science program for the elementary school, selecting and presenting information and ideas in the classroom, selecting appropriate books, supplies and equipment and the use of field trips.
-Work is related to field experiences.
+Students will develop their abilities to introduce scientific facts, ideas, and methods of problem-solving in the classroom.
+The course includes planning a science program for the elementary school, selecting and presenting information and ideas in the classroom, the selection of appropriate books, media, supplies and equipment, and the use of field trips.
+Work is related to field experiences